 You’ve entered the final trimester!
 You’re nearing the finish line, and it’s time to start preparing your body.
 Here’s what you’ll want to keep on your radar:

-- Protein: Your needs for protein continue to grow, so you’ll need to maintain a steady intake of high-quality protein.
+- Protein: Your protein needs continue to grow, so you’ll need to maintain a steady intake of high-quality protein.
 For high-quality protein, make meats, poultry, fish, eggs, legumes, and pasteurized dairy staples.

-- Iron: Iron-rich foods are still necessary for a baby’s development and the nearing delivery date.
+- Iron: Iron-rich foods are still necessary for a baby’s development, especially near the delivery date.
 Besides meat and seafood, spinach and lentils are plant-based sources of iron that provide a boost.
-Be sure to use vitamin C foods to enhance absorption.
+Be sure to include vitamin C-rich foods, such as broccoli and bell peppers, to enhance absorption.
+This is a must if you don’t eat much meat or none at all.

-- Magnesium: Many people under-consume this nutrient, which plays a key role in many body functions and reactions.
+- Magnesium: Many people underconsume this essential nutrient, which plays a crucial role in various bodily functions and reactions.
 Eating plenty of magnesium-rich foods can also help curb common pregnancy symptoms like insomnia, headaches, and leg cramps.
 Start including more avocado, black beans, and spinach in your diet!

-With your little baby taking up more and more space, you may need to start eating smaller, more frequent meals to avoid discomfort and ensure you’re getting all the nutrients you need.
+As your little baby takes up more and more space, you may need to start eating smaller, more frequent meals to avoid discomfort and ensure you’re getting all the necessary nutrients.
 Experiment with what works best for you!

 8th Month